 The ‘Disruptive Innovation’ industry is unique in almost every way.
 The companies included don’t necessarily share a similar traditional industry or sector make-up, but they do share one big thing in common: They continue to disrupt the traditional way of doing things.
-Slack Technologies, for example, is revolutionizing email, Carvana is changing how consumers buy used cars, Roku is leading the streaming charge against linear TV, Teradyne's industrial robotics technology is fascinating, Beyond Meat is working to alter the substance of the meat products industry, Virgin Galactic wants to make spaceflight accessible for private individuals, Uber is changing how we think about getting from point A to point B through ridesharing, Penn National is aggressively expanding into sports betting with its investment in Barstool Sports, CRISPR Therapeutics' revolutionary gene-editing technology may offer a path to curative solutions for the worst diseases, Wayfair is disrupting how we buy home goods, ETSY is carving out a niche online marketplace in craft items, while Zoom Video has come of age during the outbreak of COVID-19.
-Others have been around for a while.
-Monster Beverage continues to innovate within the energy drink market, while Boston Beer has found new life with its Truly brand.
-There are other companies in this industry, and sure to be many more added in the future.
+Carvana is changing how consumers buy used cars, Roku is leading the streaming charge against linear TV, Teradyne's industrial robotics technology is fascinating, Beyond Meat is working to alter the substance of the meat products industry, Virgin Galactic wants to make spaceflight accessible for private individuals, Uber is changing how we think about getting from point A to point B through ridesharing, Penn National is aggressively expanding into sports betting with its investment in Barstool Sports, CRISPR Therapeutics' revolutionary gene-editing technology may offer a path to curative solutions for the worst diseases, Wayfair is disrupting how we buy home goods, ETSY is carving out a niche online marketplace in craft items, while Zoom Video has come of age during the outbreak of COVID-19.
+Others included in this list of stock reports have been around for a while, but are still innovating to meet customer needs.
+Monster Beverage continues to reinvent the energy drink market, Boston Beer has found new life with its portfolio of new brands, and even GameStop is seeking to find its place after the meme-stock frenzy.
+There are other companies in this industry and sure to be many more added in the future.

 This page is available to subscribers only.
 To gain access to members only content (including this research piece), click here to subscribe.
 With a subscription, you'll have access to all of our premium commentary, equity reports, dividend reports and Best Ideas Newsletter and Dividend Growth Newsletter, as well as receive discounts on all of our modeling tools and products.
 Financial advisers and institutional investors have even more to choose from!